wertyuu/Mcgill-U1-Assignments/COMP273/4_Assignment/ReadMe.txt

         MADD2 will be faster if the miss penalty is greater than the time to execute 13 instructions.

 2.
-    The 2-way set associative cache is best for my implementation for N=16.
-This is because when going through
+    The 2-way set associative cache is best for my implementation for N=16, in terms of hita rate.
+    It has the highest hit rate for N=16 and the same hit rate for the rest as the 4-way set associative cache.
+This is because for such small data sets the advantage of the 4-way associative cache does not manifests itself for our optimization.

 3.
     The smallest cache that will still allow a win for MADD2 over MADD1